GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/config.md

 	Default: `README.md`

-The global formatter configuration can be overwritten per project.
+The global formatter configuration can be overridden per project.
-Configuring any parameter for a formatter overwrites the complete global formatter configuration.
+Configuring any parameter for a formatter overrides the complete global formatter configuration.

 <a id="ext">